CEOP: Child Exploitation and Online Protection Command

 Homework

-Throughout Year One, children are expected to read their books and practise their key words every night for home work.
-We will also set homework tasks onto Seesaw each week.
-Please keep checking your child's Seesaw account to ensure that homework is accessed and completed.
+Throughout Year One, children are expected to read their books and practise their key words every night for homework.
+We will also send one piece of homework on Monday.
+This must be returned on Friday.

 Please ensure children wear their P.E. kit before coming into school.